amanda/nounshuffle/README.md

 ## todo

+1. AJAX
+2. add verb/adj shuffling ability
-1. allow users to save text (locally or to a db)
+3. allow users to save text (locally or to a db)
-2. allow users to post to twitter? (deal with character limit)
+4. allow users to post to twitter? (deal with character limit)
-3. add verb/adjective shuffling abilities